128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-automatic    Automatically adjust MSS according to egress path disabled     Do not force MSS
+- automatic: Automatically adjust MSS according to egress path
+- disabled: Do not force MSS

 ## `configure authority router node device-interface network-interface ethernet-over-svr`